Concept album: 1980s–present: Decline and return to popularity

 With the emergence of MTV as a music video network which valued singles over albums, concept albums became less dominant in the 1980s.
-Some artists, however, still released concept albums and experienced success in the 1990s and 2000s.
+Some artists, however, still released concept albums and experienced success in the 1990s and 2000s, including within dance and electronic music.

+Madonna's house-influenced Erotica (1992), described retrospectively as a concept album about sex and love, explored sexuality alongside personal relationships and AIDS-related loss.
+Released simultaneously with her Sex book, the album formed part of a broader multimedia project whose surrounding publicity and controversy frequently overshadowed the music itself.

+Self's fourth studio album Gizmodgery (2000) was recorded entirely with toy instruments, selling 13,000 units in one week.
 NMEs Emily Barker cites Green Day's American Idiot (2004) as one of the "more notable" examples, having brought the concept album back to high-charting positions.
-My Chemical Romance’s The Black Parade (2006) is another example of a modern concept album.
+My Chemical Romance's The Black Parade (2006) is another example of a modern concept album.
 Dorian Lynskey, writing for GQ, noted a resurgence of concept albums in the 2010s due to streaming: "This is happening not in spite of the rise of streaming and playlists, but because of it.
 Threatened with redundancy in the digital era, albums have fought back by becoming more album-like."
 Cucchiara argues that concept albums should also describe "this new generation of concept albums, for one key reason.
 This is because the unison between the songs on a particular album has now been expanded into a broader field of visual and artistic design and marketing strategies that play into the themes and stories that form the album."

-Albums like Twenty One Pilots' Blurryface (2015) and Trench (2018) are a very unique example of concept albums from the 2010's.
-As well as presenting individual themes and stories, they follow eachother in a progressing storyline, as part of a universe that spans over the course of multiple albums including Clancy (2024) and Breach (2025), which is the final installation of the story.
+Twenty One Pilots' albums Blurryface (2015), and Trench (2018) are unique examples of concept albums achieving wide-scale success that also translated into the singles market during the 2010s.
+As well as presenting individual themes and stories, they follow each other in a progressing storyline, as part of a universe that spans over the course of multiple albums including Clancy (2024) and Breach (2025), which is the final installation of the story.
+More recent concepts albums include Ethel Cain's Preacher's Daughter (2022) and the sister album, Willoughby Tucker, I'll Always Love You (2025).
+Irish singer Hozier released the critically acclaimed Unreal Unearth in 2023, a concept album that follows Dante's in his descent to the underworld, based on the book Dante's Inferno.